-- Remove all equipment and excess clothing - Cool the athlete as quickly as possible within 30 minutes via whole body ice water immersion (place them in a tub with ice and water approximately 35-58°F); stir water and add ice throughout cooling process.
-(See KSI Cold Water Immersion handout for step by step guidelines) - If immersion is not possible (no tub or water supply), take the athlete into a cold shower or move to shaded, cool area and use rotating cold, wet towels to cover as much of the body surface as possible. - Maintain airway, breathing and circulation. - After cooling has been initiated, activate emergency medical system by calling 911. - Monitor vital signs such as rectal temperature, heart rate, respiratory rate, blood pressure, monitor CNS status. - o If rectal temperature is not available, DO NOT USE AN ALTERNATIVE METHOD (oral, tympanic, axillary, forehead sticker, etc.).
-These devices are not accurate and should never be used to assess an athlete exercising in heat. - Cease cooling when rectal temperature reaches 101-102°FExertional heat stroke has had a 100% survival rate when immediate cooling (via cold water immersion or aggressive whole body cold water dousing) was initiated within 10 minutes of collapse.
+- COOL FIRST, TRANSPORT SECOND! - Remove all equipment and excess clothing - Cool the athlete as quickly as possible within 30 minutes via whole body ice water immersion (place them in a tub with ice and water approximately 35-58°F); stir water and add ice throughout cooling process.
+(See KSI Cold Water Immersion handout for guidelines) - If immersion is not possible (no tub or water supply), take the athlete into a cold shower or move to shaded, cool area and use rotating cold, wet towels to cover as much of the body surface as possible. - Maintain airway, breathing and circulation. - After cooling has been initiated, activate emergency medical system by calling the paramedics. - Monitor vital signs such as rectal temperature, heart rate, respiratory rate, blood pressure, monitor CNS status. - If rectal temperature is not available, DO NOT USE AN ALTERNATIVE METHOD (oral, tympanic, axillary, forehead sticker, etc.).
+These devices are not accurate to assess heat illness. - Cease cooling when rectal temperature reaches 101-102°F.

+Exertional heat stroke has had a 100% survival rate when immediate cooling (via cold water immersion or aggressive whole body cold water dousing) was initiated within 10 minutes of collapse